Virginia

 How to Exercise Your Rights

 To exercise any of these rights, consumers must submit a request to the controller.
-Controllers are required to respond within 45 days.
+Controllers must respond within 45 days.
 They may extend this period by an additional 45 days when reasonably necessary, considering the complexity and number of requests.

 Controllers must provide this service free of charge up to twice annually per consumer.
 If a request is manifestly unfounded, excessive, or repetitive, the controller may charge a reasonable fee or decline to act on the request.